yassinmmoussa/Team-AB/Backend/README.md

 The frontend of our application

 ## top_secret
 This folder is where your private database key is stored.
-If you don't have this folder, talk to the team in order to get one.
+If you don't have a database key, follow the instructions in the folder.
+You may need to check the actual repository on Github to see the instructions.

 ## views
 This folder relates to the template engine the server supports by default, Pug.
 This folder may end up being removed in the future.